 These agencies include the Colorado Bureau of Investigation (CBI), the Colorado State Patrol (CSP), the Colorado Department of Corrections (CDOC), the Federal Bureau of Prisons (BOP), and the US Department of Justice (USDOJ).

-A Colorado Bureau of Investigation background check covers the whole state including Summit County.
-The kinds of information included on a CBI background check include:
+A Colorado Bureau of Investigation background check covers the whole state, including Summit County.
+The kinds of information included in a CBI background check include:

 To perform an ICHC search, the searcher needs to know the first and last name of the person about whose record they are inquiring and the searcher also needs to know that person’s correct date of birth.